ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/angularjs/index.md

 <grid-example title='Components' name='components' type='vanilla' options='{ "exampleHeight": 250, "extras": ["angularjs1", "ui-bootstrap"] }'></grid-example>

 [[note]]
 | Creating child scopes and managing AngularJS compiling is part of the AngularJS framework.
-Please google how to do this, it's not part of ag-Grid.
+Please google how to do this, it's not part of AG Grid.

 ## Angular Compiling

 Angular 1.x is great.
 It allows us to build large end-to-end single page web apps with relative ease.
-However the author of ag-Grid is of the opinion that not everything should be built in Angular.
+However the author of AG Grid is of the opinion that not everything should be built in Angular.
-Angular 1.x does come with a disadvantage, it can slow things down. ag-Grid does not use Angular 1.x (or any other framework) underneath the hood, it is all blazing fast raw Javascript.
+Angular 1.x does come with a disadvantage, it can slow things down.
+AG Grid does not use Angular 1.x (or any other framework) underneath the hood, it is all blazing fast raw Javascript.

 But maybe you are not worried about performance.
 Maybe you are not displaying that many rows and columns.
 And maybe you want to provide your own cell renderers and use Angular here.
 For whatever reason, it is possible to turn Angular on for Angular version 1.x.

-When [Angular is turned on in ag-Grid](../getting-started/), every time a row is inserted, a new child Angular Scope is created for that row.
+When [Angular is turned on in AG Grid](../getting-started/), every time a row is inserted, a new child Angular Scope is created for that row.
 This scope gets the row attached to it so it's available to any Angular logic inside the cell.